cloudmex/academy/docs/wfd-bootcamp/0-prework.md

 ---
-sidebar_position: 1
+sidebar_position: 0
 ---

-# Create a Page
+# Day 0 - Pre work

 Add **Markdown or React** files to `src/pages` to create a **standalone page**: